NimaSafai/AssignmentTwo/Documentation.md

             Statement quizStatement = c.createStatement();
             String quizSql =
                 "SELECT * FROM quiz " +
-                // Either the current user owns the quiz and can access it whether it's public or not.
                 "WHERE id = " + context.pathParam("quiz_id") + " " +
                 "AND user_id = " + context.sessionAttribute("userId") + " " +
-                // Or it's public and anybody can access it.
                 "OR public = TRUE AND id = " + context.pathParam("quiz_id");
             ResultSet quizRows = quizStatement.executeQuery(quizSql);